October 8, 2025

 In cases where I couldn't personally evaluate a tool due to limited access, I consulted a professional with hands-on experience and validated their insights using verified G2 reviews.
 The screenshots featured in this article may mix those captured during evaluation and those obtained from the vendor's G2 page.

-The prime purpose of ETL tools is to help both technical and non-technical users store, organize, and retrieve data without much coding effort.
+ETL tools' prime purpose is to help both technical and non-technical users store, organize, and retrieve data without much coding effort.
 According to my review, these ETL tools not only offer API connectors to transfer raw CRM or ERP data but also eliminate invalid data, cleanse data pipelines, and offer seamless integration with ML tools for data analysis.

 It should also integrate with cloud storage platforms or on-prem platforms to store data in cloud data warehouses or on-prem databases.
-Capabilities like data mesh, serverless handling, and low latency made it to this list, which are features of a well-equipped ETL tool in 2025.
+Capabilities like microservices, serverless handling, and low latency made it to this list, which are features of a well-equipped ETL tool in 2025.

 After reviewing ETL tools, I got a better hang of how raw data is extracted and transformed for external use and the data pipeline automation processes that secure and protect the data in a safe and cloud environment for enterprise use.

-Out of several tools I scouted and learned about these 7 ETL tools stood out in terms of latency, high security, API support, and AI and ML support. t
+Out of 40+ tools I scouted and learned about, these 6 ETL tools stood out in terms of latency, high security, API support, and AI and ML support.

 *This data was pulled from G2 in 2025.
 Some reviews may have been edited for clarity.